Ayush1146/Mini_Project/1_Requirements/README.md

 ### Explanation :
 * Automated Resistor characteristics generator have following features :
-	* This characteristics generator can work for 3 different types of resistors classified as 4 Band, 5 Band and 6 Band Registers.
+	* This characteristics generator can work for 2 different types of resistors classified as 4 Band and 5 Band Registers.

 ### SWOT Analysis :
 <p align="center">